Crampton Hodnet

 Sinossi

-Oxford, anni trenta.
-La signorina Doggett, un'insopportabile vecchia signora, riempie la propria esistenza organizzando tè e criticando la moralità altrui.
-La sua dama di compagnia, Jessie Morrow, una trentenne gentile, intelligente e spiritosa che sa di essere considerata socialmente "priva di valore" per via della sua età e della sua posizione, osserva con ben celata ironia ciò che avviene attorno a lei.
-Francis Cleveland, professore di mezz'età e nipote della signorina Doggett, pensa di essere stufo della vita matrimoniale.
-Sua figlia, la bella Anthea, attende affannosamente l'amore romantico, da qualsiasi parte provenga.
-In queste esistenze, relativamente placide, entrano tre individui: il signor Latimer, un giovane curato di bell'aspetto che va a pensione presso la signorina Doggett; Barbara Bird, una studentessa per la quale l'amore è affascinante solo nella sua versione platonica; e Simon Beddoes, l'azzimato figlio di un diplomatico che comincia a corteggiare Anthea, suscitando nella vecchia prozia sogni di fastosi matrimoni.
-Commedia degli equivoci, delle bugie e dei fraintendimenti che così spesso dominano i rapporti umani.
+Oxford, anni ‘30.
+La signorina Doggett, un’insopportabile anziana, riempie la propria esistenza organizzando tè e criticando la moralità altrui.
+La sua dama di compagnia, Jessie Morrow, una trentenne gentile, intelligente e spiritosa, che sa di essere considerata socialmente “priva di valore” per via della sua età e della sua posizione, osserva con segreto divertimento ciò che avviene attorno a lei.
+Francis Cleveland, professore di mezz’età e nipote della signorina Doggett, pensa di essere stufo della vita matrimoniale.
+Sua figlia, la bella Anthea, attende con ansia che l’amore romantico si manifesti.
+In queste esistenze, relativamente placide, entrano tre individui: il signor Latimer, un giovane curato di bell’aspetto che va a pensione presso la signorina Doggett; Barbara Bird, una studentessa per la quale l’amore è affascinante solo nella sua versione platonica; e Simon Beddoes, l’azzimato figlio di un diplomatico che si mette a corteggiare Anthea, suscitando nella vecchia prozia sogni di fastosi matrimoni.
+Un strepitosa commedia degli equivoci, delle bugie e dei fraintendimenti.
 A partire dal titolo: un nome inventato di un posto inventato, destinato a coprire una bugia.

 - ISBN: 8896919126